Shortest-path recovery from signature with an optimal control approach

 The aim of the present article is to find the shortest connection between two signatures contained in the manifold, i.e., we are interested in a geodesic problem in the space of signatures.
 For this reason, we equip the space $G^N(\R^d)$ with a sub-Riemannian structure induced by the control system:

 where $U_1,\ldots, U_d$ are the vector fields providing at every point an \emph{orthonormal frame} for the sub-Riemannian distribution, and they are defined as follows:

 For the basic notions on sub-Riemannian geometry, we recommend \cite[Chapter~3]{agrachev2019comprehensive}.
-However, we insist on the fact that in the present paper, we do not make use of advanced concepts of sub-Riemannian geometry. \\ Given an admissible control $a=(a_1,\ldots,a_d)\in L^2([0,1],\R^d):= \U$, we can consider the solution of \eqref{eq:int_subR_sys} with starting point $\xi(0)=(1,0,\ldots,0)$.
+However, we report that in the present paper, we do not make use of advanced concepts of sub-Riemannian geometry. \\ Given an admissible control $a=(a_1,\ldots,a_d)\in L^2([0,1],\R^d):= \U$, we can consider the solution of \eqref{eq:int_subR_sys} with starting point $\xi(0)=(1,0,\ldots,0)$.
 Then, if we interpret $a_i, i\in \{1,\dots,d\}$ as the $i-$th component of the time derivative of a path $x\in {H}^1([0,1],\R^d)$, i.e.,

 it turns out that $S_N^{0,1}(x) = \xi(1)$ {(see \cite[Proposition~7.8]{friz2010})}.
-In Section~\ref{sec:prereq} we explain that every signature in $G^N(\R^d)$ can be generated by a path belonging the space $H^1([0,1],\mathbb{R}^d)$.
+In Section~\ref{sec:prereq} we explain that every signature in $G^N(\R^d)$ can be generated by a path belonging to the space $H^1([0,1],\mathbb{R}^d)$.
 While Rashevsky–Chow Theorem ensures the existence of a connection between any two signatures in the manifold, it does not provide the shortest one.
-Since there are several possible curves linking $g_0$ and $g_1$ in $G^N(\mathbb{R}^d)$, the aim of the present contribution is to present a numerical approach to approximate the length-minimizer geodesic.
+Since there are several possible curves linking $g_0$ and $g_1$ in $G^N(\mathbb{R}^d)$, the aim of the present contribution is to provide a numerical approach to approximate the length-minimizer geodesic.